autobase-tech/docs/docs/overview/architecture.md

 ## Autobase Console

-Autobase Console is the control plane of the platform.
-It provides a web-based interface and API for provisioning, operating, and monitoring production-ready PostgreSQL clusters across your own infrastructure, including physical servers, virtual machines, on-premises environments, and supported cloud providers.
+Autobase Console provides a web-based interface and API for provisioning, operating, and monitoring production-ready PostgreSQL clusters across your own infrastructure, including physical servers, virtual machines, on-premises environments, and supported cloud providers.

 This architecture allows Autobase to provide a DBaaS-like experience while keeping PostgreSQL clusters inside infrastructure controlled by the user.
-The Console acts as the single management entry point, while the actual database nodes remain independent Linux servers running PostgreSQL and the selected high-availability components.
+The Console acts as the single control plane, while the actual database nodes remain independent Linux servers running PostgreSQL and the selected high-availability components.

 <ThemedImage
   alt="autobase-platform-scheme"